bsolomon1124/misc/mdtest.md

 _Markdown is a lightweight markup language with plain text formatting syntax.
 It is designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues._

+**How to use** this document: it is easiest to display the "raw" code as a means to follow along with the formatted output.

 # Headers

 Preface with the '#' sign.